Frequently Asked Questions

 First, do nothing.
 Figure out where you are, which way traffic is coming from and what your options are.
 Then catch your breath and pick a path to continue that does not interrupt traffic.
 The nearest corner station can aid you in determining an appropriate time to return to the track surface, so look for them.
 Once you are going again, proceed directly to pit lane for a brief visit with your driver coach.
 Whether or not you need to then go change your underwear is completely up to you.

 Track driving is more wear and tear on your car than driving to work, no doubt about it.
 If you track your car on a regular basis, you can expect to replace items like brake pads, shocks and tires more often than normal.
-Good thing we have the Tire Rack to supply you with all those goodies, and participants can get discounts through the Tire Rack Rewards program - just opt-in when you register.
+Good thing we have the Tire Rack to supply you with all those goodies!

 GET OUT THE WAY!!!
 If you are on track, coast to a safe location as far away from the racing surface as possible.
 Our towing service will then bring you and your car back to the paddock area.
 If it cannot be repaired, you will need to make your own arrangements to get your car home.
 The good news is you’ll be surrounded by a group of people with access to trailers.
 We suggest you take the opportunity to make a new friend.